ardaxz99/Twitter-Sentiment-Analysis-A-Complete-Guide-to-Text-Classification/README.md

 ## Methods

+We employed various methods to extract feature embeddings from the tweet text, which were then used as input for classification models.
+Below are the feature extraction methods:

 ### TF-IDF Vectorization with Unigram

 TF-IDF (Term Frequency-Inverse Document Frequency) evaluates the importance of a word in a document relative to the corpus.
 It converts text data into numerical features for machine learning algorithms by capturing the significance of words based on their frequency and rarity in the corpus.